29Rooms Is Back! Here’s How To Attend Safely

 Advertisement

 Above all, however, 29Rooms is dedicated to hosting a safe event.
 With that goal in mind, we'll be asking our attendees to follow a few precautions.
 As of now, in order to attend 29Rooms, you must provide proof of full vaccination against COVID-19.
 Attendees under the age of 12 must provide a negative PCR COVID-19 test from the previous 72 hours and wear a mask within the event.
-Event staff will be conducting temperature checks for all staff and guests, and will be cleaning all surfaces throughout the day, including offering UV sterilization, hand sanitizing stations, and disinfecting wipes by all touch points.
+Event staff will be conducting temperature checks for all staff and guests, and will be cleaning all surfaces throughout the day, including offering hand sanitizing stations, and disinfecting wipes by all touch points.
 29Rooms will also be running the event at a reduced capacity and offering timed slots to manage the flow of guests and we will have at least one COVID-19 compliance officer at the event each day and at each session.

 Additionally, we spoke to an expert about how to enjoy events like 29Rooms while still prioritizing your and your community's health.
 William Schaffner, MD, a professor of preventive medicine and infectious disease expert at Vanderbilt University School of Medicine, emphasizes the necessity of wearing masks.
 “At the present time, the CDC recommendations are that anyone, whether you're vaccinated or not, if you're going to an indoor event in which there will be a congregation of people, [you] should be masked.”
 He also stresses the importance of staying home if you are feeling unwell.
 Dr. Schaffner tells Refinery29, “If you have symptoms of any kind, please don't go.
 Because this will be in the winter, it could be flu, it could be another respiratory virus.
 It could be COVID-19.
 We know that vaccinated people can have minor mild infections, but they can be transmitters.”